pauldowman/gitmodel/README.md

     * Generators
     * Rake tasks
 * Performance
-    * Haven't optimized for performance yet.
-    * Use [Rugged](https://github.com/libgit2/rugged) instead of Grit
-    * Remove the transaction lock (see transaction.rb line 19)
-    * Ability to iterate over result set without eager loading of all instances
 * Persistable.find/find_all/etc could be based on staged files so that queries reflect uncommitted changes
 * Better query support
     * Associations